Strukturavaltas3-Alap-Java/java-strukturavalto3-alap/labs.md

 4 2 5
 4 3 9
 ```
 Itt látható, hogy a futár nem dolgozott a 3.
-5. 6. és 7. napon.
+5. 6. és 7. napon. (commit: ex-w06d04)